Cabalbl4/pseudonimizr/README.md

     "fuzzyLevel" : 0,
     // Remove inline script instead of randomizing it "html_remove_script" : false,
+    // Will use words from language instead of random sequences in substitution
+    treeRandomize: true,
     server: {
         // Port for service mode
         port: 7766